[cut-team] Draft announcement for CUT 2011.03 release candidate 1

 improved if there are volunteers interested in this problem.
 For more

 Ideally for those wishing to have a mostly security supported system,

-dist-upgrade to testing proper, which does receive quasi-official
+followed by an "apt-get dist-upgrade" to testing proper, which does

-support from the security team (i.e. uploads to unstable that
+receive quasi-official support from the security team (i.e. uploads to

 This is an unofficial project since it does not come with the backing